wagtail/wagtail/docs/topics/search/backends.rst

     Before 1.1, the full path to the backend class had to be specified: ``wagtail.wagtailsearch.backends.db.DBSearch``

 The database backend is very basic and is intended only to be used in development and on small sites.
-It cannot order results by relevance making it not very useful when searching a large amount of pages.
+It cannot order results by relevance, severely hampering its usefulness when searching a large collection of pages.

 It also doesn't support: